 Based on a review of the results of the bridge inspections, uneven transitions from the roadway section to the bridge section of several bridges were observed.
-Further evaluation is being conducted to determine the appropriate resolution.
+The Mobility Authority is pursuing corrective actions through the warranty provisions of the design-build contract.